ipetkov/crane/docs/API.md

 #### Optional attributes
-* `fetchurlExtraArgs`: a set of arguments which will be passed on to the `fetchurl` for each crate being sourced from this registry
+* `fetchurlExtraArgs`: a set of arguments which will be passed on to the `fetchurl` for each crate being sourced from this registry, and to the initial query for the registry's `config.json`.

 ```nix
 craneLib.registryFromSparse {